Drug information provided by: IBM Micromedex

-If symptoms of low blood sugar occur, eat glucose tablets or gel, corn syrup, honey, or sugar cubes, or drink fruit juice, non-diet soft drinks, or sugar dissolved in water to relieve the symptoms.
+If symptoms of low blood sugar occur, eat glucose tablets or gel, corn syrup, honey, or sugar cubes, or drink fruit juice, non-diet soft drink, or sugar dissolved in water to relieve the symptoms.
 Also, check your blood for low blood sugar.
-Get to a doctor or a hospital right away if the symptoms do not improve.
-Someone should call for emergency help immediately if severe symptoms such as convulsions (seizures) or unconsciousness occur.
+Glucagon is used in emergency situations when severe symptoms including seizures or unconsciousness occur.
 Have a glucagon kit available, along with a syringe and needle, and know how to use it.
-Members of your household also should know how to use it.
+Members of your family should also know how to use it.

 Hyperglycemia (high blood sugar) may occur if you do not take enough or skip a dose of your antidiabetic medicine, changes in insulin regimen, overeat or do not follow your meal plan, have emotional stress or infection, or do not exercise as much as usual.

-Symptoms of high blood sugar include: blurred vision, drowsiness, dry mouth, flushed, dry skin, fruit-like breath odor, increased urination, ketones in the urine, loss of appetite, stomachache, nausea, or vomiting, tiredness, troubled breathing (rapid and deep), unconsciousness, and unusual thirst.
+Symptoms of high blood sugar include blurred vision, drowsiness, dry mouth, flushed, dry skin, fruit-like breath odor, increased urination (frequency and amount), ketones in the urine, loss of appetite, stomachache, nausea, or vomiting, tiredness, trouble breathing (rapid and deep), unconsciousness, or unusual thirst.

 If symptoms of high blood sugar occur, check your blood sugar level and then call your doctor for instructions.